nodejs/node/COLLABORATOR_GUIDE.md

 ### Code Reviews

-All pull requests must be reviewed and accepted by at least two Collaborators who are able to take full responsibility for the change.
+At least two Collaborators must approve a pull request before the pull request lands.
+Approving a pull request indicates that the Collaborator accepts responsibility for the change.
 Approval must be from Collaborators who are not authors of the proposed changes.

 In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.